madaboutbrighton/bulkcp/README.md

 ```bash
 bulkcp --dry-run data.csv
 ```
-This would process `data.csv` without any changes being made to the filesystem.
-Verbose output will be shown printed to the terminal.
+This would process `data.csv` without any changes being made to the file system.
+Verbose output will be printed to the terminal.

 ## Options